Commonly Available

 There is both an M'38 Swedish Mauser and an M'96/'38 carbine, which is an M'96 rifle cut down to M'38 carbine specifications.
 The M'38 Swedish Mauser will use the same ammunition as the M'96 but, due to the shorter barrel, velocity will be about 100 f/s less than a given load producing 2,400 f/s in the M'96 rifle.
 [Sierra 140BT/37.8 gr.
 IMR 4895 produced 2491 ft/sec in an M'38.
 The same load produced 2595 ft/sec in an M'96.]
 The M'38 has a shorter sight radius (20.5") than the longer M'96 (26"), but some of them were equipted with a "dial" or "micrometer" rear sight which allows fine adjustments for elevation.
 Because the "micrometer" replacement for the rear sight slide was available on the national retail market and because it has been allowed on M'96 rifles at the State Shoot Off, the M'38 (given equal condition) seems to have no advantage over the M'96.
 [NOTE: There is a target version of the M'96 which has a true micrometer peep sight.
 These were not general issue and are generally not allowed in BAMR matches.]
 M'96 Mausers in good or better condition have become harder to find in recent years.
 The 6.5x55 Mauser is an excellent cartridge, but because the M'96 is a variation of the M'93 Spanish Mauser, pressure must be kept below what might be safe in modern sporting rifles.
 Components for reloading are available from all major manufacturers.

 FIELD NOTES: The Swedish service load was a 156 gr. bullet.
 We used the Sierra 155 gr.
 MatchKing when available, but found the recoil uncomfortable for a 50+ round match.
 Many match loads use 140 gr. bullets like the Hornady A-Max or Sierra, but we have gotten very good results with the 142 gr.
 Sierra MatchKing.
-Service load velocities are way too high for bench work; we find moving under 2,200 produces best results.
+Service load velocities are way too high for bench work at 100 yards; we find moving under 2,200 produces best results.
 In a decent rifle, this can produce ten-shot groups under two inches.

-M1898 Mauser
+M98k Mauser

-While the K'98k is best known as the main German battle rifle of World War II, other versions of the 1898 Mauser were sold to countries all over the world.
+Although the K'98k is best known as the main German battle rifle of World War II, other versions of the 1898 Mauser were sold to countries all over the world.

-As a general rule, the best variations of the M98 Mauser on the surplus market will be those made in Germany and sold to countries which did not participate in World War II.
+As a general rule, the best variations of the M98 Mauser on the surplus market will be those made in Germany between the wars and sold to countries that did not participate in World War II.
 German WW II Mausers captured and re-hab'ed by the Russians vary widely in condition.
+Those captured by the western allies and turned over to the self-defense forces of Israel are usually in good or better condition.
 Variations of the M98 produced after WW II are often offered in "excellent to new" condition, but this is dependent upon the quality of the rifle when new.
-Remember when buying older Mausers, there are TWO 8x57M cartridges, the 8x57J and the 8x57JS.
-They DO NOT interchange!!.

 Mosin-Nagant

-Top to bottom: Mosin-Nagants 1891, 91/30, 1938, 1939 (Sako), and 1944.
+Top to bottom: Mosin-Nagants 1891, 91/30, 1939 (Sako), 1938, and 1944.

 Just as western Europe was dominated by the M98 Mauser and its variants, much of eastern Europe and Asia has been dominated by the Mosin-Nagant and its decendents.
 Once considered a "junk" rifle, many shooters have changed their minds about the Mosin-Nagant in recent years, due in large part to the release of top quality war stocks from both Russia and Finland.